sirenmarkets/docs/siren-protocol/siren-amm.md

 1. LP specifies what # of **LP_Tokens** to be withdrawn from the Pool, the total quantity can be seen in the *Pool* tab.
 2. When withdrawing LPs can specify if they want their pro-rata **b/wTokens** to be automatically sold (the *sell tokens* checkmark) to the respective Pool for collateral ($UNI, $SUSHI, etc.):
 - If LP chooses NOT to sell then they get pro-rata of assets the pool (**LP_Collateral**, **bTokens**, **wTokens**), the received **b/wTokens** quantity can be seen in the *Portfolio* tab
 - If LP chooses to sell then their **b/wTokens** will be sold pro-rata to the Pool.
-The price slippage impact of selling will cause the LP to receive less collateral than the fair market value of the **b/wTokens**
+> NOTE: The price slippage impact of selling will cause the LP to receive less collateral than the fair market value of the **b/wTokens**
 3. The AMM burns the respective amount of **LP_Tokens**.
 4. In order to calculate the correct new total Pool value and **LP_Tokens** we do the following:
 - Claim expired **b/wTokens**